 Program Overview

-The mobile hydrogen fuelling project will help municipalities across Alberta gain familiarity with hydrogen technology.
-The proven efficacy of hydrogen fuel technology for municipal fleets in the Edmonton region could jumpstart wider adoption of hydrogen for heavy-duty vehicles operating in similar climates around the world.
+The mobile hydrogen fuelling project will help municipalities across Alberta become familiar with hydrogen technology.
+The proven efficacy of hydrogen fuel technology for municipal fleets in the Edmonton region could jump start wider adoption of hydrogen for heavy-duty vehicles operating in similar climates around the world.
 This could lead to economic growth in the transportation, hydrogen development and sustainable fuel industries in Alberta.

-- Two transit buses and 2 waste collection trucks with dual fuel technology as part of a pilot project with Diesel Tech Industries (DTI).
+- One waste collection truck and one transit bus with dual-fuel technology as part of a pilot project with Diesel Tech Industries (DTI).
 In 2024, the vehicles had their diesel engines retrofitted to incorporate hydrogen as an additional fuel source.

 As hydrogen expands across the City’s fleet, the mobile fuelling stations will service more heavy-duty fleet vehicles including Class-8 semi-trucks and Class 7-8 vocational vehicles such as dump trucks, refuse trucks and plow trucks.